How many exercises should you do per muscle group for it to grow as fast as possible?

 The internal and external obliques are responsible for rotating your core (like when you’re throwing a ball or a punch), flexing it to your sides, and also keeping your core and pelvis stable during unilateral (one-sided) lifts and movements.
 For instance, Bulgarian split squats and standing one-handed dumbbell shoulder presses both activate the obliques.7 8

-The main function of the rectus femoris is to bend your spine forward and keep your core rigid, and also to protect your viscera.
+The main function of the rectus abdominis is to bend your spine forward and keep your core rigid, and also to protect your viscera.

 The transversus abdominis is the deepest of the muscles, and functions as a wide belt or a corset.
 It compresses and stabilizes your core.